Spiritual Direction Practicum

 The process of contemplative listening carried out in the context of a one-to-one trusting and confidential relationship.
 A trained spiritual director journeys with another person, listening to that person’s life story with an ear for the movement of the spirit or sacred, offering supportive responses as appropriate and encouraging reflection about new paths of growth.

 Participate in Still Harbor’s nine-month practicum to train and supervise spiritual directors.
 The program is centered around the hands-on experience of offering spiritual direction and also includes readings, group discussion, written assignments, self-reflection and contemplative prayer.
-Still Harbor’s program is set apart by its lack of affiliation with any one religious tradition, its practice-based training, and its orientation toward and experience in accompanying those working for justice and peace and young adults.
+Still Harbor’s program is set apart by its lack of affiliation with any one religious tradition, its practice-based training, and its orientation toward and experience in accompanying those working for justice and peace.

 The nine-month practicum consists of: